apache/iotdb/docs/UserGuide/Advanced-Features/UDF-User-Defined-Function.md

 ##### setAccessStrategy

 Note that the raw data access strategy you set here determines which `transform` method the framework will call.
 Please implement the `transform` method corresponding to the raw data access strategy.
 Of course, you can also dynamically decide which strategy to set based on the attribute parameters parsed by `UDFParameters`.
-Therefore, two `transform` methods are also allowed to be implemented in one UDF.
+Therefore, it is also allowed to implement two transform methods.

 The following are the strategies you can set: